 I altered the recipe only by leaving out the black pepper (and using the wrong molasses!)…I was planning to send these back to the dorms with my youngest and I knew the college crowd’s palates wouldn’t appreciate the bite of pepper in their dessert.
 Brownies and chocolate chip cookies were more their speed.

-I did whip up some candied orange peel for to garnish these mini cakes.
+I did whip up some candied orange peel to garnish these mini cakes.
 I remember my mom making her candied citrus each Christmas, but my sisters and I were not impressed.
 We, like my son and his friends, were holding out for something less exotic.
-I guess it took a couple decades for my palate to mature, as this candied peel was excellent and such a gorgeous garnish for these baby cakes.
+I guess it took a couple of decades for my palate to mature, as this candied peel was excellent and such a gorgeous garnish for these baby cakes.